Find n' Propagate: Open-Vocabulary 3D Object Detection in Urban Environments: Experiments

 \subsection{Ablation Study and Visualisation}

-In this subsection, we study the impact of region VLMs, the proposed Greedy Box Oracle and two simulators.
+In this subsection, we study the impact of the proposed Greedy Box Oracle and two simulators.
 Due to the space limit, more ablation studies are provided in the supplementary material.

-\textbf{Impact of Region VLM.} The proposed approach is agnostic to region VLM choices.
-We compared the quality of the \textsc{Greedy Box Seeker} with various 2D prediction sources in Table \ref{tab:0-class-all}.
-The GT$_{\text{2D}}$ serves the upper bound of the performance.
-Cameras capture close and dense objects, missing many faraway ones whilst the GT$_{\text{2D}}$ captures every labelled object.
-However, 3D annotations are projected to generate GT$_{\text{2D}}$ and often do not tightly bound the 2D view of the object.
-Due to this, both OWL-ViT and GLIP can achieve \textit{better} results: both surpass GT for Cars and Buses classes and GLIP is better for Construction Vehicles, Trucks and Motorcycles.
-GLIP and OWL-ViT can achieve surprising performance, with GLIP being 28\% off the GT$_{\text{2D}}$ mAP, finding most nearby objects.

 \textbf{Impact of Geometry Simulator.} We study the impact of the proposed simulators in Table \ref{tab:copy_and_paste_study} under $\S$ \textsc{Setting} 1, exemplifying the need to sample extra novel instances of varying geometric characteristics during training.
 We experiment with different augmentation methods for novel instances, starting with GT Sampling, and then introduce modules from the Geometry Simulator.
 We find that with GT Sampling there is not enough geometric variance in the objects as it is pasting the already found objects without modification.
 Adding deviations to the pasted location increases AR$_{\text{N}}$ by 6\% absolute and produces best AP$_{\text{B}}$ by a margin of 1\%, however, decreases AP$_{\text{N}}$ by 8\%.
 Relative to translation alone, the proposed simulator with translation and rotation variance increases AP$_{\text{N}}$ by 73\%, benefiting from both orientation and spatial transformation.